cedricfrancoys/betterfinance-doc/user-manual.md

 # User Manual
 This documentation presents the main elements the user has to deal with and details how to create new ones or update existing ones.

-The syntax `Menu > {item}` refers to the menu within the Admin area, which is accessible through http://www.betterfinance.eu/wp-admin
+Here below, the syntax `Menu > {item}` refers to the menu within the Admin area, which is accessible through [http://www.betterfinance.eu/wp-admin](http://www.betterfinance.eu/wp-admin).

 ## Highlights
 Highlights are the items that are used by the slider at the top of the content part of the **Home page**.